Why Grants Are Not the Answer to Your Nonprofit Financial Problems

 Procuring a grant takes time and resources.
 Charities that are the most successful in getting grants have ongoing grants programs where someone is always looking for grant opportunities, and there is a dedicated staff to write, monitor, and report back to the foundations.

 Grants are “soft” money.
-That is, they can’t be counted on for sustained periods of time.
+That is, they can’t be counted on for sustained periods.
 That’s why most charities make sure they have other, more sustainable sources of income and don’t depend on grant money.

 5. Foundation Grants Come in Limited Flavors